 How to help at stores

-Public health officials have stated this over and over: Please do not go out and buy a mask unless you absolutely need it.
-According to the World Health Organization, you need a mask only if you are sick or caring for someone who may have coronavirus.
+Public health officials have stated this over and over: Please do not buy an N95 respirator or surgical mask unless you absolutely need it.
 Widespread panic-buying can deplete the supply of protective equipment needed for health-care workers.
 Because of mask shortages, groups have created websites with crowdsourced suggestions on how to donate unused protective equipment to hospitals or medical centers.

 Similarly, be mindful about how many groceries you buy.
 If you can afford to, buy enough for at least two to three weeks but don’t take everything off the shelves.
 If you are older, have chronic health conditions or otherwise at higher risk for complications from the virus, consider having someone else shop for you or getting groceries delivered.